 1. Paid Parental Leave (faculty on the Harvard payroll)

-- Tenure ladder faculty who have significant caretaking responsibility are entitled to paid leave for up to thirteen weeks following the birth or adoption of a child.
+- Faculty who have significant caretaking responsibility are entitled to paid leave for up to thirteen weeks following the birth or adoption of a child.

 - The school will continue to pay the faculty member’s current actual salary (annualized salary x FTE*) during the period of the parental leave, assuming that the faculty member is not performing work during the leave that is covered by the sources sponsoring that work.
 If the faculty member chooses to perform such work, the school will pay any portion of the annualized salary that is not covered by the related sources during the period of the leave.